-Under the MBR NOPR, sellers claiming that all of their relevant capacity is "fully committed" would have to represent that the commitment of the generation capacity is not limited on a seasonal basis or limited based on any other factor (e.g., native load obligations or transmission interruptions) that would allow the seller to reclaim control during emergency conditions.
+1463 Applicants asserting that all of their capacity is fully committed under long-term contracts must provide the following supporting information: the amount of committed generation, the names of the counterparties, the expiration dates of the contracts, and a representation that the contracts are for firm sales for one year or longer and are not limited on a seasonal basis or limited based on any other factor (e.g., native load obligations or transmission interruptions) that would allow the seller to reclaim control during emergency conditions.
+Order No. 816, 153 FERC \P 61,065 at P 39.

-In virtually all cases where there have been generation screen failures, the problems were encountered in the results for the market share screen.
+1464 In virtually all cases where there have been generation screen failures, the failures were encountered in the market share screen.